 Charles was the FERC approved Independent Consultant for the first Part 12 inspection of the Congaon Dam in Montville, Connecticut, the second, third, and fourth Part 12 inspections of the Sebec Dam in Sebec, Maine, and the first and second Part 12 inspections for the Pittsfield Dam in Pittsfield, New Hampshire.
 Currently based in New Hampshire, in his free time he enjoys boating along the New England seacoast, hiking, and traveling.

 Jason is the president of MSK, where he began his career in 1998.
 As company president, he maintains key client relationships and cultivates new opportunities, directs the company’s strategic decisions, and supports the growth and development of MSK’s people.
-In addition to his leadership role at MSK, Jason is a partner with Goldstone Architecture.

 A civil engineer by training, Jason has long been interested in the role of creativity in engineering services and holds that the best engineering consultants provide more than just technical skill; they also cultivate an understanding of clients’ long-term vision and develop projects to help clients realize this vision.
 In keeping with this philosophy, Jason works to develop new leaders in the engineering profession who can not only solve pressing client problems but also cultivate new opportunities for community investment, growth, and transformation.